shashlight/springboot-app-on-k8s/README.md

 # springboot-app-on-k8s
-The original repo has been forked for me to customize the AWS region and image name.
+The original repo has been forked, to customize with my AWS region and image name.